kbhadury/Hilbert/README.md

 # Hilbert

+### For some reason the inline images aren't being displayed  :(  I'll look into it this weekend!

 ![Header] (https://github.com/kbhadury/Hilbert/blob/master/Screenshots/hb_header.PNG)

 This program draws three-dimensional fractals based on their L-system\* representations and uses OpenGL and the GLUT library to render them.
 Check out the [Gallery](https://github.com/kbhadury/Hilbert#gallery) for a few samples!